 Well-known yearly or graduation ceremonies are those performed at Thai schools (to say thanks to the Buddha, the parents, and the school teachers).
 In Muay Thai (Thai Boxing) we find quite elaborate rituals before the actual fight which incorporate grace and respect to the teachers, in addition to asking for guidance, force and protection.
 We also encounter the Wai Khru ceremony in Krabi Krabong, which is a weapon-based Thai traditional martial art using the sword (krabi) and staff (krabong).

 But also Traditional Thai dancers, musicians and other performers, doctors, and soldiers perform certain Wai Khru ceremonies.
-There are differences in versions of prayers and chants, but they will always pay homage to the Buddha and include offerings of incense, flowers, and the like.
+There are differences in versions of prayers and chants, but they will always also pay homage to the Buddha, and include offerings of incense, flowers, and the like.

 The “Wai” in Thailand is commonly known as the gesture of bringing your two hands together in prayer position (on different levels of height – chest, chin, nose, head, etc – depending on to whom you pay respect to), slightly bowing your head/body towards the receiver.
 Furthermore, “Wai” means “Respect” and the word “Khru” originates from the Indian word “Guru.”
 It comes down to Wai Khru having the meaning of “paying respect to the teachers.”